Turakina, New Zealand: European settlement

 Scottish settlers arrived in the area in the 19th century, and their descendants still live there to the present day.
 Many Māori families intermarried with the Scottish also.

 Celtic feeling is still strong in Turakina.
 For example, Highland games are held every year late January, attracting many from around New Zealand.

 Marae

 The local Tini Waitara Marae and Te Horo Taraipi meeting house is a traditional meeting place of Ngāti Apa.

 Demographics

+Turakina locality covers 4.96 km2.
+It is part of the larger Turakina statistical area.